TimJDFletcher/dockerfiles/samba-timemachine/README.md

 This is a docker container based on Debian bookworm with SAMBA configured to provide Apple "Time Capsule" like backups.

-The Docker Hub [images](https://hub.docker.com/repository/docker/timjdfletcher/samba-timemachine/tags?page=1&ordering=last_updated) support x86_64, Raspberry Pi 2/3/4 and other modern ARM / ARM64 based systems.
+The Docker Hub [images](https://hub.docker.com/repository/docker/timjdfletcher/samba-timemachine/tags?page=1&ordering=last_updated) support x86_64, Raspberry Pi 3/4 and other modern ARM64 based systems.

 An example of how to use the container